dailystory/docs/articles/changelog/2019/december.md

 * Bug: calculate per day and per email
 * Refactor: add ctor to report
 * Refactor: add support for date do not contact until
+* Refactor: convert web report to use materialized view
+* Refactor: add support for do not contact until
+* Refactor: updates to sync

 ## December 26, 2019
 * Refactor: renable web link in emails